thoth-tech/handbook/docs/communication/mentoring-guide.md

    - Breakthrough common assumptions by asking questions and digging deeper.
 7. Share your journey.
    - Be open to being vulnerable and sharing your own mistakes and failures.
-   - This builds trust and relatibilty.
+   - This builds trust and relatability.
 8. Celebrate their achievements.
    - taking the time to highlight and celebrate successes and achievements helps build a mentee's confidence and keeps them motivated